a week in Sicily East coast.

-Discoveries between Trapani, Favignana, Erice, Segesta and Palermo.
+Discoveries across Sicily: A Journey Through Trapani, Favignana, Erice, Segesta, and Palermo

 View of Torre di Ligny, Trapani